mileweb/docs-content-hdt/docs/portal/transports/show-history.md

 # Show History of a Transport

-To Show history of a transport, search the transport you want to show in the <strong> Transport </strong> page if it was not in the page, then click the "Action" button and select the "Show History".
+To see history of a transport, search the transport you want to show in the <strong> Transport </strong> page if it was not in the page, then click the "Action" button and select the "Show History".
 The <strong> Transports </strong> page can be reached simply by clicking "Transports" from the left pane of HDT portal.

 ![null](</docs/resources/images/transports/show-history-1.png>)